SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 For some tips n tricks for the best voice recognition experience, see the [corresponding chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting) in the documentation of Jona.

+A typical problem, which might happen, is that the Driving Coach does not wait with its answer until you have finished your question.
+This happens especially, when you are formulating very long questions.
+In this case, use the *Push-To-Talk* method "Hold & Press", which will prevent this.

-As said, using the "Azure" voice recognition engine is strongly recommend, because of its superior quality.
+As said above, using the "Azure" voice recognition engine is strongly recommend, because of its superior quality.
 When using the "Dektop" service, which is builtin to the Windows operating system, you will encounter wrong recognitions here and there, esppecially when formulating long questions.
 To get the best recognition quality with the "Desktop" recognition engine, you can train your computer for your pronounciation.
 Follow the instructions found in the [Microsoft documentation](https://support.microsoft.com/en-us/windows/use-voice-recognition-in-windows-83ff75bd-63eb-0b6c-18d4-6fae94050571).